 ALE Meta-analysis of category-sensitive activations

 The reliability of category-sensitive activation patterns remains in discussion (Chouinard & Goodale, 2010; Gerlach, 2007), and the major challenge is to quantify the concordance of previous neuroimaging findings.
 In this section, we present a large-scale meta-analysis with 47 papers focusing on category activation patterns in human brain by using the Activation Likelihood Estimate (ALE) method (Turkeltaub et al., 2012).
-Briefly speaking, an ALE value was computed for each voxel in the brain space by aggregating the likelihoods of that voxel falling into a 3D spatial Gaussian distribution centering on each coordinate reported in literature.
 A total of 110 foci for animal-related activation and 141foci for manmade-related activation were extracted from 56 independent experiments (32 fMRI and 24 PET) in those 47 papers (for details, see SI-method).
 Coordinates of foci were imported into the ALE meta-analysis package, gingerALE v2.3 (Eickhoff et al., 2011) to calculate the main effects of animal-related and manmade-related activations contrasting with baseline conditions (see SI-Figure).
 The resultant main-effect ALE maps were then used to unveil cortical regions that yielded greater activation for both semantic categories (conjunction analysis) as well as the concordance of loci showing preferential activation patterns for animal concepts over the manmade ones and vice versa.

 The common regions activated for both categories included only bilateral fusiform gyrus and the inferior frontal gyrus (see Figure 1 and Table S1).
 When the ALE map for main effect of animals was contrasted with that of manmade objects, several cortical regions in the posterior occipito-temporal conjunctions reliably showed greater activation for animal concepts (Figure 1 in red), including right posterior fusiform gyrus (pFG), superior temporal gyrus and middle temporal gyrus (STG/MTG) in the right hemisphere, and the left medial occipital gyrus (MOG).
 When the ALE map for manmade objects was compared to that of animal concepts, a somewhat different picture was uncovered: in addition to the medial aspect of pFG on both sides, the contrast revealed greater activation for manmade objects in the left middle temporal gyrus/inferior temporal gyrus (MTG/ITG) and inferior parietal lobule (IPL), especially the supramarginal gyrus.
 It seems that manmade objects recruit a more distributed neurocognitive network that incorporates regions in occipital, temporal, and parietal cortices that are less engaged by animal concepts.